Electric blanket

 • Lower chance of yellow deposits on the pillow

-You do have to deal with more laundry in the laundry basket, especially with many people at home and when you wash a pillowcase 2x a week.
-Also know that pillow protectors exist.
-These are often thicker and feature an action to prevent the buildup of mold and bacteria.
-Want to be really sure?
+The downside is that you have more laundry, especially with a large family and when you wash pillowcases twice a week.
+An alternative is to use a pillow protector.
+They are often thicker and have a specific treatment to prevent the growth of mold and bacteria.
+Do you really want to be sure?
 Then choose a boil-proof pillow protector and wash it consistently at temperatures higher than 60°C.

-Bacteria are everywhere and so are your bed textiles.
+Bacteria can be found everywhere and therefore also on your bed textiles.
 Without bacteria, we simply cannot live.
 What you want to avoid is concentrations that can harm our bodies.
-That make us sick or trigger allergic reactions.
+We don’t want bacteria that make us sick or trigger allergic reactions.

-Dead skin cells, flakes, body fluids and oil are the main contributors to the multitude of bacteria on your textiles.
+Dead skin cells, flakes, body fluids and oil are the main causes of the multitude of bacteria on your textiles.

 Dead skin cells

-Every hour we lose about 30,000 to 40,000 dead skin cells, these are left in your bed, and therefore your pillowcase, without your noticing.
-The accumulation of these combined with body fluids such as sweat create a base for the rapid growth of bacteria.
+Every hour we lose about 30,000 to 40,000 dead skin cells.
+They are left in your bed, and therefore on your pillowcase, without your noticing.
+The accumulation of these combined with body fluids such as sweat creates an ideal base for the rapid growth of bacteria.

 Body fluids

-Through our breathing, we breathe in up to 300 – 400 milliliters of moisture per 24 hours, often through our demolition.
-So count on about 100 – 130 milliliters during your sleep.
-Combined with sweat, mucus, drool and tears, a lot of body moisture comes into contact with a pillowcase almost directly.
+Through our breathing, we breathe in up to 300 to 400 milliliters of moisture per 24 hours, often through our demolition.
+So count on about 100 to 130 milliliters during your sleep.
+Combined with sweat, mucus, saliva and tears, a lot of body fluids come into almost direct contact with a pillowcase.

 Skin Care